imyaash/ImaginFusion/readme.md

-# ImaginFusion: A text guided 3D model generation application.
+# ImaginFusion: A Text Guided 3D Model Generation Application.

 Welcome to ImaginFusion!

-This application is part of my Master's Dissertation project in Data Science.
-It allows you to generate 3D models based on natural language text, and it comes with both a Command Line Interface (CLI) and a Graphical User Interface (GUI) for your convenience.
+*This application is part of my Master's Dissertation project in Data Science.*

+ImaginFusion allows you to generate 3D models based on natural language prompts, and it comes with both a Command Line Interface (CLI) and a Graphical User Interface (GUI) for your convenience.

 This implementation is based on the [Dreamfusion](https://dreamfusion3d.github.io/) approach, but uses [Stable Diffusion](https://github.com/CompVis/stable-diffusion) for text guided image generation instead of [Imagen](https://imagen.research.google/) and [torch-ngp](https://github.com/ashawkey/torch-ngp) instead of [Mip-NeRF](https://jonbarron.info/mipnerf/) for 3D synthesis.

+## Objectives

+The main objectives of this project were as follows
+1. Demonstrating feasibility of Text-to-3D generation with modular models/libraries, and without relying on labelled 3D data.
+2. Maximising photorealism, speed & usability through model selection and optimisation.
+3. Enhancing accessibility through intuitive user-interfaces.

 ## System Requirements